Chapter 7: Class Template Instantiation

 sample_program_3.cpp:(.text+0x47): undefined reference to `MyTemplate<int>::get_val() const'

-Learning about Explicit instantiation
+Learning about explicit instantiation

-To understand the explicit instantiation of template classes, we need to understand the compilation and linking process in general.
-In the next section, we will discuss the compilation and linking process in brief.
+To understand explicit instantiation of template classes, we first need to understand the compilation and linking process in general.

 Learning about compilation and linking process

-Multiple translation unit and template class instantiation
+Multiple translation units and template class instantiation

 #ifndef __SAMPLE_TEMPLATE_EXPLICIT__